ADAM CLAYTON MA MUKCP

 In-person & Online

-About me
+About Adam

 I feel a dilemma as I wonder what information about me might be most useful to you as you consider the possibility of us working together.
 Starting therapy can feel very vulnerable as you are invited to bring yourself 'in the raw', it is understandable that you might desire a similar level of openness from your therapist.
 As a relational therapist, it is foundational to my practice that ours is a relationship which is as mutual as possible and I'll take very seriously your questions and curiosity as they arise in our work together.

 Ultimately it is only by sitting together in the therapeutic space that we'll get to know each other and what kind of interpersonal flow and rhythm is best suited to you being known, seen and heard by me.
 My job is to be 'big enough' to support your journey, yet 'unobtrusive enough' not to crowd your space or drain your energy.
 As a human being there will be times when I get that balance wrong and when I do I will aim to acknowledge my misstep and to ask you how I can get things right for you.
 It's by this process of shared learning that we'll develop the right kind of psychotherapy for you (this isn't a 'one size fits all' process).
+These principles are the bedrock of Relational and Intersubjective Therapy.

 Shadow work (arising from the work of Carl Jung) involves acknowledging and exploring parts of ourselves we’ve been taught to feel shame or fear about.
 I believe these are not problems to be eliminated, but vital parts of us that, once integrated, can be harnessed for growth and maturity.
 We will approach this respectfully, at your pace, and in a trauma-informed way.
-My interest in Jungian psychology means that I am open to talking about your dreams, imagination, and fantasies, as these are ways the "shadow-side" of personality seeks attention.
+My interest in Jungian psychology means that I am open to talking about your dreams, imagination, and fantasies, as these are ways the 'shadow-side' of personality seeks attention.

-There are many other psychotherapeutic writers and theorists I could mention which inform my approach but I feel that they would distract from the fundamental aim of therapy together.
+There are many other psychotherapeutic writers and theorists I could mention who inform my approach but I feel that they would distract from the fundamental aim of therapy together.
 It is not the point to construct something impressive or notable, true relational security doesn't reside in these things.
 Instead therapy is something organic which grows and develops by degrees and which is built on something more fundamentally human than theory or technique.
 If this is a journey you'd like to explore then I'll be delighted to hear from you.

 With warmest wishes,